thelastpickle/cassandra-reaper/README.md

 The memory based storage is meant to be used for testing purposes only.
 Enable this type of storage by using the `storageType: memory` setting in your config file (enabled by default).

 For persistent relational database storage, you must either setup PostgreSQL or H2.
 You also need to set `storageType: database` in the config file.
-* PostgreSQL - you'll first have to prepare the database manually using the provided schema in: `src/main/db/reaper_db.sql`.
+* PostgreSQL - The schema will be initialized/upgraded automatically upon startup in the configured database.
-Afterwards make sure to specify the correct credentials in your JDBC settings in `cassandra-reaper.yaml`.
+Make sure to specify the correct credentials in your JDBC settings in `cassandra-reaper.yaml` to allow objects creation.
 * H2 - the database will automatically created for you under the path configured in `cassandra-reaper.yaml`.
 Please comment/uncomment the H2 settings and modify the path as needed or use the `cassandra-reaper-h2.yaml` as a base.